-Ghaznawi's intervention comprises the replacement of Zobernig's tables and equates the public sphere with consensus seating with a large, centrally placed plat- and harmony.
-Posited upon radical demoform.
-A line of roses running along all sides cratic theories that define democracy and separates the outer edge - which similarly public space as being anchored in the negainvites the visitor to be seated - from a tion of all ideas of a positivist, substantial large reflective expanse in the centre, basis of the social, she instead advocates which in turn evokes a water surface and a fundamentally antagonistic and concontributes to the overall impression of a flict-laden understanding of the public fountain, such as is to be often found as an sphere.
-By tracing a genealogy of various urbanistic device on public squares.
-The different influential ideas of publicness, her work is conceived as a public sculpture, criticism is above all aimed against what to be erected following the exhibition in she describes as "agoraphobic" concepts the rear courtyard of the Löwenbräu-Areal characteristic of the mournful decline of complex.
+This question of the role of art in public space and its instrumentalisation within the framework of urban development programmes, as well as the issue of the construct of the term "public art", is comprehensively dealt with by the US art historian Rosalyn Deutsche in her collection of essays Evictions: Art and Spatial Politics.1 In her treatments she reflects upon the euphoric appropriation of public space by lead government officials and urban planmal art, but equally as an allusion to their ners, flanked by an accompanying rhetoric that accords the process pronounced democratic-egalitarian qualities and that equates the public sphere with consensus and harmony.
+Posited upon radical democratic theories that define democracy and separates the outer edge - which similarly public space as being anchored in the negainvites the visitor to be seated - from a tion of all ideas of a positivist, substantial large reflective expanse in the centre, basis of the social, she instead advocates which in turn evokes a water surface and a fundamentally antagonistic2 and concontributes to the overall impression of a flict-laden understanding of the public fountain, such as is to be often found as an sphere.
+By tracing a genealogy of various different influential ideas of publicness, her work is conceived as a public sculpture, criticism is above all aimed against what she describes as "agoraphobic" concepts characteristic of the mournful decline of complex.
 While the exhibition is still ongo- the public sphere.
-As an alternative she ing, however, it assumes what is commonly adopts the proposal by various authors to understood as a contrary function, namely describe this "public sphere" as "phantom". to act as an exhibition seating bank from As Deutsche writes, which to view the hybrid collage drawings by Ghaznawi that are hung on the walls.
-As an element of classic exhibition architecture, the bank serves as a paradigmatic model of an aesthetic focused purely on the contemplation of autonomous works of art - one that by providing the greatest ded to establish the ideal of disembodied compositions are given expression by has always stood, is itself irremediably deceptive and, moreover, oppressive.
-The ideal of a noncoercive consensus reached through reason is an illusion maintained by repressing differences and particularities."
+As an alternative she ing, however, it assumes what is commonly adopts the proposal by various authors to understood as a contrary function, namely describe this "public sphere" as "phantom".